Welcome to the Roton Quantum Model - a rotational resonance framework

 Background fluctuations

-Energy density optimization in the LEDO landscape is driven by its stochastic background fluctuations on different spans.
+Energy density optimization (phase adjustments) in the LEDO landscape is driven by its stochastic background fluctuations on different spans.

 Dynamics of Energy-Density read↗